Science and Outdoor Learning

 Teaching and Learning

 The frequency and format of science teaching and learning increases and changes as the child progresses through the school.
 In Nursery and Year R (EYFS), science and outdoor education is part of a whole approach to learning.
 Specific science is taught and continual provision is available to explore science and the outdoor world on a daily basis.
 Much of the science and outdoor learning is generated through topic work.
-For example in the Nursery children learn about the rain through the Nursery Rhyme Doctor Foster; in Year R children learn about animal bones through the topic on Explorers.
+For example in the Nursery children learn about the rain through the Nursery Rhyme Doctor Foster; in Year R children learn about animal bones through the topic on Dinosaurs.

 The Progression of Scientific Skills